scharlau/parsing_guest_accounts/readme.md

 ### Testing

 The test file only checks that the class file runs correctly and provides an example of its use.
-A better version would provide a same email_messages.txt to provide some validation checks instead of the user eyeballing that the account plus username and password are correct for a few random ones.
+A better version would provide a sample email_messages.txt to provide some validation checks instead of the user eyeballing that the account plus username and password are correct for a few random ones.